nginx-architects/Controller_APIM_demo/Docs/AutomationDemo.md

 - Make sure none of the components have been created.

-- Now in another tab, within Google Chrome, login to Jenkins using Admin credentials.
+- Now in another tab, within Google Chrome, Select the bookmark toolbar link: (`Jenkins|Login`) http://10.1.1.10:8080/

+- Login to Jenkins using Admin credentials.
 (For credentials, refer [README.md](../README.md#demo-environment-related-credentials) file)

 - Within Jenkins you should be able to see two pipeline jobs as below.
   ![Jenkins Dashboard](./Media/02_Jenkins_Dashboard.png)